rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter09_case-study3.md

 > **Exact binomial (Clopper–Pearson)**
 > When we observe *k* failures out of *n* lots, we can compute a 95 % confidence interval for the *true* long-run failure probability.
 > The *Clopper–Pearson* method is the classical “exact” formula: it does not rely on approximations and is especially useful when *k* is very small.
 > Example: with 0 failures out of 23 lots, the upper 95 % bound is 14.82 %.
-This means: “we cannot exclude, with 95 % confidence, a true failure rate as high as 14.8 %.”
+This means: “we cannot exclude, with 95% confidence, a true failure rate as high as 14.8%.”
 >
 > **Non-zero predictive bound**
 > A nonparametric bootstrap will reproduce exactly what is seen in the data.
-If no failures are observed, it predicts 0 % OOS with no upper bound.
+If no failures are observed, it predicts 0 %OOS with no upper bound.
 > In practice, auditors and QA reviewers often prefer to see a *non-zero predictive risk*, even if small.
 This can be achieved with a parametric model or by adding controlled randomness.
 >
 > **Smoothed bootstrap**